-The Groundwater and Surface Water Monitoring Plan requires that groundwater monitoring events are completed three (3) times per year in the spring, summer, and fall.
-As discussed in Section 1.2.1.1, the MECP has amended the Groundwater and Surface Water Monitoring Plan to reduce the frequency of groundwater monitoring from three (3) times per year to once annually during the fall.
-MECP Approval was received May 7, 2019.
-Since approval was received following the previously established groundwater monitoring program with the first sampling event occurring in April, there were two (2) groundwater monitoring events completed in 2019; one being in April and the second in November.
+As noted in Section 1.2.1.1 the MECP has amended the Groundwater and Surface Water Monitoring Plan to reduce the frequency of groundwater monitoring from three (3) times per year to once annually in the fall, beginning with the 2020 monitoring period.

-The monitoring events were conducted between April 17 and 18, and between November 12 and 13, 2019.
-Each monitoring event included the measurement of groundwater levels and collection of groundwater samples at the relevant monitoring locations.
+The groundwater monitoring event was conducted between November 2 and 3, 2020, and included the measurement of groundwater levels and collection of groundwater samples at the relevant monitoring locations.